ssfc/npbenchmark/npbenchmark-main/SDK.GCP/GCP.md

 37. albnner: use global parameters; have HEA, but not good enough;
 38.
 39. Sample of chenfengkg: https://github.com/chenfengkg/tabucol
-40. chenfengkg: use global parameters;
+40. chenfengkg: use global parameters; not have HEA;
 41.
 42. Sample of CoCoThink: https://github.com/CoCoThink/TabuCol
-43. CoCoThink: NOT use global parameters; (2022年11月18日)
+43. CoCoThink: NOT use global parameters; not have HEA; (2022年11月18日)
 44. Add dataset DSJC125.5.col to CoCoThink: YES, it can run; (2022年11月18日)
 45. Test the running time of CoCoThink:
 46. DSJC125.5.col is 178918 iterations, 0.408642 seconds;